-- Inaugural 2017 Scholarship Recipient were chosen from the Geographical Areas of: Los Angeles, San Diego, Portland, Colorado and the Hawaiian Islands.
-Round Two, now, we have expanded the Geographical area to include all of California and Colorado.
-We began with Nahko's home areas and highest Medicine Tribe Support.
+- 2018 Scholarship Recipient will be chosen from primary Geographical Areas of: Los Angeles, San Diego, California, Oregon, Colorado and the Hawaiian Islands.
+We have plans to expanded the Geographical areas.
+We began with Nahko's home areas and places who helped shape his music.
 Further expansion will be noted accordingly.

 Further Requirements to be Submitted by candidate: